kaliber5/ember-fastboot-app-tests/README.md

 ## Adding tests

-Besides the already generated test file for you `index` route, dding a new route is easy:
+Besides the already generated test file for you `index` route, adding a new route is easy:

     ember g fastboot-test foo